vuldb/cyber_threat_intelligence/FIN7/README.md

 These countries are directly (e.g. origin of attacks) or indirectly (e.g. access by proxy) associated with FIN7:

 * US
+* CN
+* FR
+* ...

+There are 29 more country items available.
+Please use our online service to access the data.

 ## IOC - Indicator of Compromise